Ladysnake/Scenarios/README.md

 - **Thousand Degree Knife**: Animals killed drop cooked food.
 - **Power Tools**: Tools are automatically enchanted with *Efficiency V* when crafted.
 - **Heavy Machine Crossbow**: Crossbows instantly reload an arrow after shooting one.
+- **Bombers**: Every passive or hostile mob killed by a player has a 20% chance to drop between 4 and 6 TNT.